 Give open-ended questions a miss:

-A respondent needs to think before submitting open-ended questions due to which the time taken for completion can increase.
+A respondent needs to think before submitting open-ended questions, so the time taken for completion can increase.
 This can annoy them to a point where they’d simply quit the survey.
-Yes-No questions or multiple choice questions or ranking questions will be much easier for respondents to fill out and as effective as open-ended questions.
+Yes-No questions, multiple choice questions, or ranking questions will be much easier for respondents to fill out and as effective as open-ended questions.

 Show urgency but also be tolerant:

-In case you’re wanting a response for something important, it’s absolutely all right to send more than one invitations for respondents to fill it out.
-But, a prerequisite for this is that your database should be very well aware of this and they should have no objection towards it.
-Most importantly, once you’ve conducted an online survey, be patient for the results.
+In case you want a response for something important, sending more than one invitation for respondents to fill out is alright.
+But, a prerequisite for this is that your database should be very well aware of this, and they should have no objection to it.
+Most importantly, be patient with the results once you’ve conducted an online survey.
 Appoint someone from the team who will take care of the entire process of conducting this survey.

 Detailed surveys produce better results:

 Survey takers can sit through a survey that would take them a maximum of 25 minutes.
 They would usually quit to never return, even for the surveys that you might send out in the future.
-The inclusion of drop-down questions or multiple choice questions (with accurate options) will help you to reduce the size of the survey and in turn, the time invested by the survey takers.
+The inclusion of drop-down questions or multiple choice questions (with accurate options) will help reduce the survey size and, in turn, the time invested by the survey takers.

 Online Research Advantages:

-- Access to data across the globe: Internet is an elaborate platform for researchers to invest their time in retrieving crucial information that would otherwise consume a lot of their time.
-It is very easy for them to conduct research even if they’re lazing on their couch and have a deadline coming up.
+- Access to data across the globe: The Internet is an elaborate platform for researchers to invest their time in retrieving crucial information that would otherwise consume a lot of their time.
+It is straightforward for them to conduct research even if they’re lazing on their couch and have deadlines.

-- Minimum investment of time and resources: The online mediums have become the numero uno resort for individuals to look up for information to broaden their horizon of knowledge.
-There’s information being updated day in and day out and researchers latch onto this information for their benefits.
-It has eased the process of publishing and collecting information and thus, saves a lot of time and money.
+- Minimum investment of time and resources: Online mediums have become the numero uno resort for individuals to look up information to broaden their horizons of knowledge.
+There’s information being updated daily, and researchers latch onto this information for their benefit.
+It has eased the process of publishing and collecting information and thus saves time and money.